gmd3250679/compuational_physics_N2014301020111/Final Exericse/Read.md

 Here we review the situation where turn left and right movement probabilities are not same.Probability is 0.75 with we walking to the right and that to the left is 0.25, the fixed step size is 1, observe two average change with steps for relationships
 [![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE5.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r5.py)
-[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE6.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r6.py)
+[![you can click the figure to check the code](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Figure/FE6.png)](https://github.com/gmd3250679/compuational_physics_N2014301020111/blob/master/Final%20Exericse/Code/r6.py) you can click the figure to check the code
 The figure shows that the average value of x increases with number linearly and its average square and steps demonstrate a quadratic relationship, which conform to the conclusion of the theory of possibility.

 ### 3.Random walking and diffusion